XCurrency/xc/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the blocknetdxd tests manually, launch src/test/test_blocknetdx .
+To run the xc3d tests manually, launch src/test/test_xc3 .

-To add more blocknetdxd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more xc3d tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the blocknetdx-qt tests manually, launch src/qt/test/blocknetdx-qt_test
+To run the xc3-qt tests manually, launch src/qt/test/xc3-qt_test

-To add more blocknetdx-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more xc3-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.